Biography of Williamina Stevens Fleming an American astronomer of Scottish origin.

 Laborious and tireless, in this first stage she identified and classified the spectra of more than 10,000 stars.

-It was precisely laboriousness, intelligence and patience the qualities of other notable women who later made valuable contributions to astronomy: Silvia Torres, María Teresa Ruiz, Antonia Ferrín, Beatriz Tinsley.
+It was precisely laboriousness, intelligence and patience the qualities of other notable women who later made valuable contributions to astronomy: Silvia Torres, María Teresa Ruiz, Antonia Ferrín, Beatrice Tinsley.

 New star rating system